-Applications for tenure-track positions must include a proposed tenure-track plan that specifies the goals the assistant professor will pursue during the tenure-track programme.
+Applications for tenure-track positions must include a suggestion for a tenure-track plan which specifies the goals, the assistant professor will work towards during the tenure-track program.

-The duration and content of the tenure-track programme is determined individually, depending on the assistant professor's experience and need for competence acquisition before the assessment to associate professor.
-The duration must be at least two years and can be a maximum of six years.
-The tenure-track plan will be used as an evaluation and assessment tool during the programme.
-It is important that the plan ensures that the applicant will qualify on all entry criteria for an associate professor position.
+The length and content of the tenure-track program is determined individually, depending on the assistant professor's experience and need for competence acquisition before the assessment to associate professor.
+The length must be at least two years and can maximum be six years.

+The tenure-track plan will be used as an evaluation and assessment tool during the program, and it is important that the plan ensures that the applicant will become qualified on all entry criteria for an associate professor position.

-Progress during the programme should be ensured and discussed annually by the assistant professor and the relevant manager in the MUS.
-After the annual status review and the MUS, the manager informs the head of department of the progress.
-The annual MUS will be supplemented by a midterm evaluation of the tenure-track programme 2-3 years after its start.
-The evaluation is a preliminary assessment of the assistant professor's progress.
+Progress during the program should be ensured and discussed by the assistant professor and the relevant manager annually in the MUS.
+After the annual status and the MUS, the manager informs the head of department of the progress.
+The annual MUS will be supplemented by a mid-term evaluation of the tenure-track program 2-3 years after the start.
+The evaluation is a preliminary assessment of how far the assistant professor has come.
 The head of department sets up the evaluation committee with two internal members.
-The evaluation committee will assess the progress in the tenure-track plan presented by the assistant professor.
-It will conduct an interview with the assistant professor and prepare a written evaluation.
+The evaluation committee will assess the progress in the tenure-track plan, presented by the assistant professor, have an interview with the assistant professor, and the committee prepares a written evaluation.